 - a degree in a relevant subject for postgraduate study

 - you could join an accredited register managed by the Complementary and Natural Healthcare Council (CNHC) or the Federation of Holistic Therapists

-Networking and training in other therapies may help to increase the number of clients that you see.
+You may find it useful to train in related types of therapy to increase the number of clients that you see.

-You can find more about careers in nutritional therapy from the British Association for Nutrition and Lifestyle Medicine and the Naturopathic Nutrition Association.
+You can find out more about careers in nutritional therapy from the: